 NEW YORK ( TheStreet) -- The information technology sector has quickly become the early-year rally's darling.

-With companies like Apple(AAPL) ascending to breathtaking heights, talk of Facebook's anticipated IPO still finding its way into the discussion, and growing confidence driving individuals into market-correlated sectors, it is no wonder that stock traders, market commentators, and analysts can't get enough of this market region.
+Apple(AAPL - Get Report) ascending to breathtaking heights, talk of Facebook's anticipated IPO still finding its way into the discussion, and growing confidence driving individuals into market-correlated sectors, it is no wonder that stock traders, market commentators, and analysts can't get enough of this market region.

 Dow Jones Industrial Average's ascension to the 13,000 level, marks the first time this point has been breached since the turn of the new millennium.

 Debate has raged among some commentators as to which of these psychologically and historically noteworthy milestones is more important.
 In my opinion, I feel that both provide encouraging evidence as to how far we have come since the depths of the Great Recession.

 Despite its popularity, the technology sector is not one that investors can approach unprepared.
 Given the slew of option at our disposal, investors must be aware of their own risk tolerances and investing goals when constructing a proper game plan.

 With ETFs, investors can tweak their portfolios to how they see fit.
 For example, when it comes to targeting the technology sector, individuals can use single subsector instruments in order to take aim at corners that appear most promising, while at the same time underweighting laggard regions.
 Thanks to their uniqueness and specificity, funds like the

 First Trust ISE Cloud Computing Index Fund(SKYY) are well-designed for those looking to inject a dose of personality into their investment strategy.